NedKe/JS-PP2-The-Runner/README.md

 -   When the user starts the game, the following sounds play:

     -   Background music is played, when the game starts.
 The user can mute the music by clicking on the speaker at the top left of the game.
+    -   A dice sound when the user clicks on the dice
-    -   A walk sound when dice rolls and the user starts running
+    -   A walk sound when the user starts running
     -   A sound alert when the user is in a question block
     -   A sound alert when the user submits a correct answer
     -   A sound alert when the user submits an incorrect answer